disckitty/web_modeller/README.md

-# webgl_modeller
+# web_modeller
-3D Modeller using WebGL
+3D Modeller using Modern Web Graphics

-Experimenting with modern tooling by throwing together a 3D modeller.
+Experimenting with modern tooling by throwing together a 3D modeller on the web.

-Can be viewed at:
+The WebGL example can be viewed at: http://www.disckitty.ca/Gallery/Sample-3D-Modeller
-http://www.disckitty.ca/Gallery/Sample-3D-Modeller